jchristopher/attachments/readme.txt

 Tags: post, page, posts, pages, images, PDF, doc, Word, image, jpg, jpeg, picture, pictures, photos, attachment Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 1.5.5
+Stable tag: 1.5.6

 Attachments allows you to simply append any number of items from your WordPress Media Library to Posts, Pages, and Custom Post Types

 == Description ==

-= Attachments Pro Now Availble! =
+= Attachments Pro Now Available! =

 Attachments Pro brings a number of frequently requested features:

 * Multiple Attachments instances on edit screens
 * Customizable field labels
 * Unlimited number of fields per Attachment
-* Ability to define rules limiting the availablility of Attachments on edit screens
+* Ability to define rules limiting the availability of Attachments on edit screens

 **Much more information** available about [Attachments Pro](http://mondaybynoon.com/store/attachments-pro/)